satyaki-mitra/ImageForensics-AI/docs/ARCHITECTURE.md

 ## System Overview

-AI Image Screener is a multi-metric ensemble system designed for first-pass screening of potentially AI-generated images in production workflows.
-The system processes images through five independent statistical detectors, aggregates their outputs, and provides actionable binary decisions with full explainability.
+AI Image Screener is a multi-tier screening system designed for first-pass screening of potentially AI-generated images in production workflows.
+The system combines quantitative statistical metrics (Tier-1) with declarative evidence analyzers (Tier-2) and resolves them through a deterministic decision policy to produce review-aware, multi-class verdicts with full explainability.

+> **The system is explicitly not a ground-truth detector and is designed for human-in-the-loop workflows.**

 **Design Principles:**
 - No single metric dominates decisions